 The simple answer is this: the restaurant environment makes things harder for the traditional HVAC system to provide consistent restaurant comfort.
 For example:

-- Cooking by products such as smoke and grease accumulate in the ventilation system and HVAC equipment, causing performance to deteriorate.
+- Smoke and grease accumulate in the ventilation system and HVAC equipment, causing performance to deteriorate.

 - High levels of humidity from cooking and running dishwashers make it even harder for HVAC systems to manage restaurant comfort.

 What’s needed to fix this situation?
 It’s a combination of better HVAC equipment, HVAC system design specific for restaurant requirements, and vigilant preventative maintenance.

 Specialized equipment & ventilation design improves restaurant comfort

 For all the reasons stated above, designing and implementing a restaurant HVAC system requires extensive knowledge of the restaurant environment and the types of specialized equipment that produce optimal restaurant comfort conditions.

 Here are a few examples:

 VRF systems are a newer HVAC technology that’s popular for providing restaurant comfort.
 They are designed to solve many of the problems described here.
 For example, they can provide simultaneous heating and cooling (as well as independently control different zones with different heating and cooling needs).
 They offer quiet operation, which is also essential for optimal restaurant comfort.

 BONUS: they work more efficiently than traditional rooftop or split systems, which means lower energy bills for you.

 Air quality in your kitchen is critically important, not only for the health and safety of your staff.
 Air contaminated with smoke, grease and humidity can easily migrate to your dining area, bringing nasty smells and stuffy conditions that impede restaurant comfort for your diners as well.